EncryptEx/trading2.0/README.md

 6. Once everything is ok, you can click the **DELETE INSTALLATION FILE** button to conclude the installation and avoiding anyone to expose your database credentials.

 ## Automatizations
-Theese actions need to be preformed automatically and periodically, so I recommend you to use [UptimeRobot](https://uptimerobot.com/).
+These actions need to be preformed automatically and periodically, so I recommend you to use [UptimeRobot](https://uptimerobot.com/).

 Regarding the __airdrops__: Make an HTTP request **hourly** to:

 ``example.com/genereateAirdrops.php?auth=YourPasswordSavedInCredentialsFile``

 Regarding the __passive income country service__: Make an HTTP request **daily** to:

 ``example.com/passiveIncome.php?auth=YourPasswordSavedInCredentialsFile``